Do you live in a safe neighbourhood?

 A subtle sign of a bad neighbourhood is lots of properties on the market.
 While in some cases, there might be a good reason such as a larger employer closing, this should be a red flag.

-Also, remember a street with lots of empty homes for sale often attract crime.
+Also, remember a street with lots of empty homes for sale often attract crime, so typically isn’t a safe neighbourhood.
 Drug production, prostitution and gangs are just a few of the criminal elements that pop up in properties that have been left empty for a while.

 If you visit a potential street a few times, you’ll hopefully see kids playing without much supervision.
-If you do this is a good sign of a fairly safe area.
+If you do this is a good sign of a fairly safe neighbourhood.

 While a lack of kids isn’t necessarily a sign of an unsafe area, you’ll want it to be safe for yours.
 Plus having local kids makes moving easier for the family.